OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Use this option to define the port to which to bind the server, defaults to 5000
      port: 5000

-     # If this option is true, OctoPrint will show the First Run dialog and set it to false after that
+     # If this option is true, OctoPrint will show the First Run wizard and set the setting to
-     # completes
+     # false after that completes
      firstRun: false

+     # If this option is true, OctoPrint will enable safe mode on the next server start and
+     # reset the setting to false
+     startOnceInSafeMode: false

      # Secret key for encrypting cookies and such, randomly generated on first run
      secretKey: someSecretKey